firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 ![Enable Participant Survey as a Survey](resources/enableparticipantsurvey.png)

 *Note: keep the `Participant Roster` form as is.
-You're importing data into that form through the application and not via an online survey*
+You're importing data into that form through REDCap forms and not through an online survey*

 Finally, designate the `email` field in the `Participant Roster` form as the survey invitation field.
 This way you can use REDCap's built in survey managment